 “If/when we send lead magnets or resources to our own clients en masse during our weekly Friday newsletter, we ask them to reply ‘yes’ if they want it, vs. just attaching it or linking to it.
 That netted around 12 replies against 45 tracked opens last week, much higher than usual.” – Nancy Dabu, Principal and Talent Optimization Architect at The Thrive Collective

 Email marketing is (still!) alive and well.
-But to find success with this communication channel, you have to develop a winning strategy.
+But to find success with this communication channel, you have to develop a winning strategy and stay relevant with different types of marketing emails.
 After reading the advice from the experts above, you now have the knowledge you need to do just that.